 Now, why is this relevant?

-Now, if you watch Bob Costello, who went before Congress yesterday and testified as as Michael Cohn's former attorney, who you know, apparently, you know, claims that attorney client privilege, and I never asked how, but it was waived by Michael Cohn, but anyway, and he went into a long explanation that as his attorney said, okay, uh Michael Cohn desperately wanted out of legal trouble.
+Now, if you watch Bob Costello, who went before Congress yesterday and testified as Michael Cohn's former attorney, who, you know, apparently, you know, claims that attorney client privilege, and I never asked how, but it was waived by Michael Cohn.

-He said, All right, I'm a good lawyer.
+He said, all right, I'm a good lawyer.

-Uh what can you give them about Donald Trump?
+What can you give them about Donald Trump?

 That's what they want.